Roofing & Skylight Advice & Photo Page

 ..

-First off, most contractors do not carry the proper and required liability insurance and workman's comp that covers roofing work.
-This liability insurance is about 5 times as expensive as the other types of construction liability insurance.
-This has nothing to do with the dangerous nature of this work.
-That is what the Workman's Comprehensive Insurance is for, so if a worker falls off and gets hurt, they will not sue the homeowner, if they have the proper Workman's Comp Insurance to protect them.
-The liability insurance is to protect you incase the contractor or his workers screw up the roofing project and damage your house or property.
-It seems that the roofers in this area have been doing such crappy work that they have accounted for 70 to 90% of all the claims processed by the CCB for Oregon.
-This is one of the worst statistics you are likely to run across.
-And that is even considering how many the homeowner are not able to act on their complaint within the first year.
-In many cases it is a moot point, since the CCB only requires a 1 year warranty by all licensed contractors.
+Their liability insurance is to protect you incase the Roofing Contractor or his workers screw up the roofing project and damage your house or property.
+It seems that the Roofers in this area have been doing such crappy work that they have accounted for 70 to 90% of all the claims processed by the CCB for Oregon and driven up the cost of this type of insurance.
+This is one of the worst statistics you are likely to run across in any field.
+And that is even considering how most Homeowner are not able to act on their complaint within the first year of completion, so it becomes a moot point, as their claim is invalid, since the CCB only requires a 1 year warranty by all licensed contractors.

-Few homeowners will really check into the contractor's background for reported complaints, and check to see that they carry the proper insurance to cover roofing work.
-Take the time, or you will be sorry.
-Ask for a written warranty that is longer than one year.
-There should be no reason that a reputable contractor would not be proud to write you a 20-year installation warranty, if they truly believe in their work.
+Few Homeowners will check into a Roofing Contractor's background for reported complaints, and to verify they carry the proper insurance that covers roofing work.
+Take this time, or you will be sorry I can assure you.
+Demand a detailed written warranty from that Contractor, which is much more than just the one year they are required to offer.
+Not just the roofing material warranty from the manufacturer.
+Make sure they will warranty the flashing to last as long as the roofing warranty, since the flashing comes with no warranty.
+There should be no reason a reputable Roofer would not be proud to write you a 25 year leak-free warranty if they truly believe in their work.

 ...